EV Charging Basics

 EV Charging Routine Examples

-What an EV feels like week to week depends heavily on your charging routine, not just the vehicle itself.
+What an EV feels like week to week depends on your charging routine far more than the vehicle itself.

 Example 1: Home charging + moderate daily driving